 Step 4 – Custom setup dialog box – Feature to install

 In this dialog box you can choose which features to install.
 As you can see, there is not much to choose.
 You can accept the default and click next.
-Normally I uncheck Create a shortcut in the quick launch bar.
+Normally I uncheck Create a shortcut in the quick launch bar and register file association.

 Step 5 – Network Interface setup